BeppoSAX-WFC catalog of fast X-ray transients: Analysis

 \subsubsection{GR Dra}

 \cite{williams1995,williams1997} reported the detection in November 1992 with CGRO-Comptel of the MeV transient GRO J1753+57.
-The source was detected in two consecutive 14-d 'viewing periods' (VPs) with a 1-3 MeV peak flux in one VP of $10^{-6}$ ph~s$^{-1}$cm$^{-2}$.
+The source was detected in two consecutive 14-d 'viewing periods' (VPs) with a 1-3 MeV peak flux in one VP of $10^{-6}$ cts\,s$^{-1}$cm$^{-2}$.
 This flux equals half the flux of the Crab source in the same bandpass.
 The spectrum is consistent with that of an AGN.
 Within the 4 deg error radius of the source (4-sigma confidence), 14 candidate counterparts were identified which are not galaxy clusters.
 3 of them are stars, 7 are AGN and 4 are of unknown type.
-By virtue of the similarity in gamma-ray behavior to 2 other transients, the source was suspected to be of AGN origin. \cite{carra1997} searched for optical counterparts among 9 radio sources and 10 AGN in the error region but was unsuccessful in finding a clear variable counterpart.
+By virtue of the similarity in gamma-ray behavior to 2 other transients, the source was suspected to be of AGN origin. \cite{carra1997} searched for optical counterparts among 9 radio sources and 10 AGN in the error region but was unsuccessful in finding an unambiguous variable counterpart.

 We find two transient events in our catalog whose positions are consistent with that of one of the candidates identified by Williams as counterpart: 1ES 1727+590 = GR Dra.
 This object is, at 3.6 deg from the centroid position of GRO 1753+57, the third closest of nine.
 Therefore, we conclude that we have detected the second and third outburst of the MeV transient GRO 1753+57 but now at 2-30 keV instead of 1-10 MeV and that it is a Galactic star rather than of extragalactic origin.
 The WFC-detected flares are much shorter than 4 weeks as observed by CGRO-Comptel.
-This suggests that the transient event seen by CGRO may comprise of multiple events in 2 VPs.
+This suggests that the transient event seen by CGRO may comprise multiple events in 2 VPs.

-The peak flux that we observe, about 0.08 phot~s$^{-1}$cm$^{-2}$, is about 40 mCrab.
+The peak flux that we observe, about 0.08 cts\,s$^{-1}$cm$^{-2}$, is about 40 mCrab.
 Thus, the 0.5 Crab flux measured by CGRO suggests a hard MeV tail.
 The X-ray spectrum is rather soft, with a photon index of 2 or a bremsstrahlung temperature of 4.6 keV.

 What type of star is GR Dra?
 It is a bright (V=8.26) G0 star at a distance of 139 pc. \cite{schachter1996} detects optical variability from this star.
 GR Dra exhibits persistent X-ray emission at a level of 1.4 mCrab \citep[0.1-2.4 keV;][]{voges1999}.
+The astrometric excess noise measured with GAIA is 0.134 mas \citep{gaia2023} which is too low to detect binarity \citep[c.f.,][]{gandhi2022}.

 If GR Dra is the same as GRO 1753+57, how can a G0 star give rise to MeV transient emission?
 We suggest that GR Dra may house a compact object.
 Sensitive follow-up observations should be interesting.